Unraveling the Gordian knot of sleep issues and CMT health

 Calling in an expert

-To prevent myself from catastrophizing from this thought, I reached out to Kenneth Raymond, who’s the founder of Experts in CMT, a consultant for the Charcot-Marie-Tooth Association, and a published expert in CMT-related respiratory problems.
+To prevent myself from catastrophizing from this thought, I reached out to Kenneth Raymond, who’s the founder of Experts in CMT, head of communications for the Charcot-Marie-Tooth Association, and a published expert in CMT-related respiratory problems.

 During our phone conversation, Raymond told me my concerns weren’t unfounded, but also sympathized with my desire to not always assume the worst; not everything that can go wrong will go wrong, he said.
 Not all the potential negative results of chronic poor sleep and breathing are the direct effects of CMT; at most, they’re potentially tertiary effects.